All guides

 Fill the syringe precisely

-Draw up the exact prescribed amount using the syringe's graduations.
+Draw up the exact prescribed amount using the graduations.
 Shake the bottle if the medication is a suspension, as instructed.

 2